 - Do you have health insurance back home?
 Some travel insurers won’t cover you or will significantly cut back their coverage if you don’t have home country health insurance.
 And if you get badly injured, your travel insurer will likely bring you home for treatment.
 Once home, you’re on the hook for all medical expenses whether you have home country insurance or not.

 - What’s not covered?
 Travel insurance policies generally don’t cover pre-existing or on-going medical conditions, dangerous sports, and some high-risk countries.

 - Are you going to the United States?
 Travel insurers charge significantly more for travel in the US because of astronomical health care costs there.
-For instance, SafetyWing jumps from $37 to $68 per 4 weeks.

-- Do you still have to pay if something happens?
+- Do you still have to pay if something bad happens?
 Some travel insurance policies have an excess or a deductible, which is the amount you need to contribute if you make a claim.

-- How much do you really need?
+- How much coverage do you really need?
 The biggest expense you risk incurring when traveling is emergency air evacuation.
 It can cost as much as $250,000 if you’re in the middle of nowhere and they need to bring you home.

-4. Buy the Best-Value Plan You Can Find
+Step 4: Buy the Best-Value Plan You Can Find

 $US1.32/day (under 40-year-old of any nationality not traveling to the US)